Sup2point0/Assort/readme.md

 ## Spectrus

-The scale of magnitude used throughout various sections.
+The scale of magnitude used throughout varical [seccions](... 'sections').

 <table>
   <tr>